Prologis (PLD) Stock Sinks As Market Gains: What You Should Know

 Our research shows that these estimate changes are directly correlated with near-term stock prices.
 We developed the Zacks Rank to capitalize on this phenomenon.
 Our system takes these estimate changes into account and delivers a clear, actionable rating model.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate has moved 0.09% higher within the past month.
 PLD is holding a Zacks Rank of #3 (Hold) right now.

-In terms of valuation, PLD is currently trading at a Forward P/E ratio of 27.41.
-This represents a premium compared to its industry's average Forward P/E of 15.47.
+Digging into valuation, PLD currently has a Forward P/E ratio of 27.38.
+This represents a premium compared to its industry's average Forward P/E of 15.32.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.